trd44/cs239_ethics/README.md

 For debugging you can start "socket_env.py" with a --file <path_to_file> flag that will load in the state from the file at the specified path.
 You can use your keyboard input (with "<yourpythoncommand> socket_env.py --keyboard_input") to press the 's' key while running the simulation.
 If you then enter a filename in the terminal from which they're running the simulation (e.g., "myseed.txt"), then the current state of the game will be saved to "myseed.txt" and can later be reloaded using --file flag.

 ### Running the simulation with Python agents
 Take a look at the "socket_agent.py" file which has an example of how to interact with the simulation through a socket.
 The format for sending actions is "<agentnumber> <actioncommand>" (the commands are described below).
+Here is the snippet:

 ```
 # build an action packet assuming this is the only agent in the game